tp-neal/stm32-self-balancing-robot/README.md

 Where `a` is the filter coefficient (`COMP_FILTER_COEFF`), set to `0.99`.
 This heavily weights the integrated gyroscope reading for short-term changes while slowly "correcting" it towards the accelerometer's absolute reading over the long term.

+---

 You might notice that this differs from the standard complementary filter formula which is: filtered angle = (1 - alpha) _ (previous filtered angle `+` gyro angle change) + alpha _ accelerometer angle

----

-The reason for this is in the way that the `atan2()` function works in C. The drawback of the `atan()` function, is with the orientation of the IMU, all rotation while the robot is not held upside down will occur within 0 - 180 degrees.
-This means that every value computed from the accelerometers pitch will be positive.
-The gyroscope however, will produce a positive or negative pitch based on its orientation and the direction it is rotated in.
-To match this, we use the atan2() function, which yada yada
+The reason for this is in the way that the `atan2()` function works in C. The drawback of the `atan()` function is that there is overlap in readings even while at different rotations of the robot.
+Lets say we hold the robot at 45 degrees.
+Then we rotate it another 180 degrees.
+We would expect this reading to be 225 degrees total.
+However, due to the way arctangent is calculated, it will actually read 45 degrees again.
+This usually does not cause issue as our robot realistically will only rotate within a subsection of 0 to 180 degrees.
+However, for clarity and ease of matching the accelerometer's rotation with the gyroscopic reading, I've decided to move forward with atan2() instead.
+This allows us to read a full -180 to +180 degree range.

 ---